Best Options for Shipping To Canada From Mexico

 The cost to send to Canada from Mexico depends on the weight and dimensions of your package.
 The cost also depends on the service option (air versus ground), shipping address, carrier discount and fuel surcharge.

-What is the cheapest way to send form Mexico to Canada
+What is the cheapest way to send from Mexico to Canada

 The cheapest option for an individual sending a small package or personal item is usually via the local post office.
 Ground shipping for larger shipments are significantly less than air.
 FedEX and UPS offer economy air options.